 https://crsreports.congress.gov

-Instead, both HFAC and SFRC have annually provided the President with their choices, who are then nominated by the President and confirmed by vote of the full Senate.
+President with their choices, who are then nominated by the President and confirmed by vote of the full Senate.
 Nominees for the 72nd (2017) and 73rd (2018) Assembly sessions were confirmed by the Senate by voice vote.
 From 2013 to 2016, however, it appears that while SFRC reported out nominees, the full Senate did not vote on the nominations.
 For the 74th (2019) and 75th (2020) sessions, President Trump did not transmit nominations to SFRC, and thus no committee or full Senate consideration took place.
 In each of those years, two Members of Congress served as representatives to the Assembly (with the exception of 2020 due to COVID-19).
-More recently, President Biden transmitted nominations for the Assembly’s 78th session on September 5, 2023, which were referred to SFRC; the committee did not vote on the nominations.
-To date, nominations for the 79th session have not been transmitted to the Senate.
+Most recently, President Biden transmitted nominations for the Assembly’s 79th session on September 9, 2024; the committee has not voted on the nominations.

 Committee Selection Although both HFAC and SFRC have at different times documented procedures for selecting congressional representatives, in practice the process appears to be informal and has varied over time depending on the priorities and preferences of committee leadership.